 My ancestry is whole.
 It encompasses a range of witches, healers and earth based spiritualities and wether it is rooted in my direct lineage or not, I benefit from a legacy of colonization, slavery and genocide that I am responsible for dismantling along with my other kin of European descent.
 I am both the witch and the witch burner.

-I am a Jewitch, Scandinavian - queer, cis-woman, parent, using they/she pronouns and benefitting from white privilege.
-I am visibly able-bodied, college educated and have housing and food security.
-My disabilities are hidden to the eye with neurodivergence, autoimmunity and CPTSD.
+I am a Jewitch, Scandinavian - queer, cis-woman, mother, using she/her pronouns and benefitting from white advantage.
+I am visibly able-bodied, hold a US passport, college educated and have housing and food security.
+My disabilities are hidden to the eye, living with struggle to focus, autoimmunity and CPTSD.
 I am a survivor of ongoing child sexual violence and domestic abuse.

 I am a child of the most northern archipelagos of Norway, the Swedish Island People in the Baltic Sea, northern Finland, as well as Irish, Scottish and English.
 I descend from the Hebrew people, of emigrated Polish Jews becoming Brooklyn Jews becoming unassociated with any Jewishness at all as one of many forms of historical and diasporic resilience.
 I am grateful to my Ancestors who stayed Jewish, generation after generation, when it was not strategic or safe to do so.
 I am a descendant of survivors of the Pogroms, genocide of Jewish people and the gynocide of my great grandparent witches in medieval Europe.
 I am of the reindeer, whale, rain, rue and mycelium people.
 I come from priestesses, healers, activists and oracles, silversmiths, potters, alchemists and farmers.
 I am here to reclaim what my Ancestors withheld from me in order for my child and I to be here today.